FlacoJones/ycb-helm/README.md

-# OpenQ Helm
+# Commonbase Helm

-Helm Chart for deploying the full OpenQ stack.
+Helm Chart for deploying the full Commonbase stack.

 ## Automated CI/CD with CircleCI

 We deploy using [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

-As can be seen in this line of code:

-`- run: helm upgrade -f values-$CIRCLE_TAG.yaml -n $CIRCLE_TAG openq-$CIRCLE_TAG .`

 We take the name of the tag applied on a commit, and use it to fill in the namespace and environment where Helm will operate.

 The pipeline WILL NOT run on a simple commit to the main branch.

-The pipeline is configured to ignore all branches and only run when a new tag matching `development.*`, `staging.*` or `production.*` is pushed.
+The pipeline is configured to ignore all branches and only run when a new tag matching `development.*` or `production.*` is pushed.

 ```yaml
 filters: